What is a Terminal Degree?

 Common examples of such professional degrees are Doctor of Medicine (MD) for physicians and the Juris Doctor (JD) for lawyers.
 The MD and JD are currently and widely considered terminal degrees in the U.S., even though other post-doctoral degrees in these fields exist.

 For example, the Doctor of Juridical Science (JSD) is a research doctorate in law.
-The National Association for Law Placement, as well as some colleges and universities, consider the JSD to be the most advanced – and, therefore, the terminal – law degree.
+The National Association for Law Placement (NALP), as well as some colleges and universities, consider the JSD to be the most advanced law degree.
 For now, though, most people outside of education still count the JD as the terminal degree in law.
 The JD-versus-JSD debate highlights the sometimes-ambiguous distinction between doctoral degree programs focusing on research and scholarship and those emphasizing professional practice.

 There's a similar distinction when it comes to terminal degrees in the field of nursing.
-Nurses today with an MSN can choose to pursue either a PhD or a Doctor of Nursing Practice (DNP) as a terminal degree.
+Nurses today with a Master's in Nursing degree (MSN) can choose to pursue either a PhD or a Doctor of Nursing Practice (DNP) as a terminal degree.
 The former trains scientists and researchers, while the latter targets practitioners, but both doctoral programs serve to advance nursing practice overall, wrote Shaké Ketefian and Richard W. Redman in their scholarly work examining the programs.

 The DNP is a relatively new option for nurses who want a terminal degree in nursing practice.
 In fact, it was only in 2004 that the American Association of Colleges and Nursing (AACN) endorsed “moving the current level of preparation necessary for advanced nursing practice from the master’s degree to the doctorate-level by the year 2015.”